 PedBee

 To promote pedestrian safety, PedBee—the city’s traffic safety mascot—has a traffic safety card game and activity book available online and at select community centers.
-Community members who are interested in the activity book can find them at the following locations:
+Learn about how to “Bee Safe” when walking and biking through our educational materials and by collecting reflective wearables!

 Vision Zero